 With wonderful characters, plenty of tension and suspense, and a number of twists and turns, Steinbaum has crafted a worthy addition to the mystery genre.
 A great read.

 REGAN MURPHY SAYS: You Say Goodbye by Keith Steinbaum is the story of Sean Hightower, an aging musician whose one claim to fame is “Looking Glass,” the one big hit of his career.
 Now fifty, Sean works at his father’s auto dealership, plays his guitar part time at a bar, and dreams of once again writing a hit song.
 Sean’s main source of comfort and strength in his life is his girlfriend Merissa.
-But when Sean returns home from his part-time musician’s job one evening, he finds Merissa’s naked body on the bed with a bullet in her head.
-Devastated, Sean wants to die, but two things happen to bring him back to life.
+But when Sean returns home from the bar one evening, he finds Merissa’s naked body on the bed with a bullet in her head.
+Devastated, Sean eventually contemplates suicide, but two things happen to return his will to live.
 He meets the cancer-stricken neighbor girl, Kayleigh, and the detective investigating Merissa’s murder asks for Sean’s help.
-Kayleigh’s strength and determination to fight her disease impresses Sean, making him realize how much he has to be thankful for.
+Kayleigh’s strength and determination to fight her disease impacts Sean deeply, making him realize how much he has to be thankful for.
 And the detective convinces him that together they can find the killer and get justice for Merissa.
 But as Sean digs for the truth, he is unprepared for all the dark secrets he uncovers—or the target he has painted on his own back.

 You Say Goodbye combines marvelous character development with an intriguing mystery and spine-tingling suspense, creating a moving and poignant tale that will keep you on the edge of your seat all the way through.

 April 11, 2008, 9:35 p.m.:

 “Your time has come, Merissa,” he told her, his words uncoiling snakelike in venomous intention.
 “I have no further use for you.”